gsbdarc/rf_bootcamp_2025/docs/day1.md

 mv ~/Downloads/file.zip ~/Desktop/
 ```

-Lets make sure that the file isn't a zip bomb (a zip file that is actually a folder with a lot of files in it).
+Let's make sure that the file isn't a zip bomb (a zip file that is actually a folder with a lot of files in it).
+We can do this by listing the contents of the zip file without extracting it.

 ```bash
 unzip -l ~/Desktop/file.zip
 ```

-Lets unzip the file in your local machine first:
+Lets unzip the file in your local machine:
 ```bash
 cd ~/Desktop
 unzip ~/Desktop/file.zip -d ~/Desktop/